-Neglect describes mistreatment and relates specifically to a caregiver’s failure to meet the basic needs of the person they provide care for.
+Neglect, also referred to as neglection, describes mistreatment and relates specifically to a caregiver’s failure to meet the basic needs of the person they provide care for.
 Though most often associated with children, neglect can also refer to the mistreatment of adults, especially when it comes to elder care.

 People who have been through neglect may be more likely to experience attachment issues, feelings of isolation, anxiety, and depression.
 Individuals who wish to overcome challenges associated with these issues may find it helpful to speak with a qualified mental health professional.

 United States federal and state law requires caregivers to provide a child’s food, shelter, clothing, health care, and supervision to the degree that it keeps them safe.
 When a caregiver does not meet these needs, they are considered negligent.
 Some states also include educational neglect, medical neglect, and child abandonment in this category.

 According to the 2015 Child Maltreatment Report conducted by the National Child Abuse and Neglect Data System (NCANDS), Child Protective Services (CPS) received approximately 2.2 million reports of alleged child maltreatment in the United States in 2015.
 Subsequent investigations by CPS revealed that 683,000 children were confirmed as victims of maltreatment, and of those, 75.3% experienced neglect.
 Additionally, the vast majority of maltreatment victims were young children, with over a quarter of the victims under the age of 3.

 When it comes to the care and well-being of children, child neglect continues to be an issue.
 However, children are not the only population at risk for becoming victims of neglect.
 According to the National Council on Aging (NCOA), approximately 1 in 10 adults age 60 and over have experienced some form of abuse or neglect, and in about 60% of those cases, the negligent caregiver was a spouse, adult child, or family member.